You want smart political talk without the meltdowns?

 But if he wants to lower the corporate tax rate, I can guarantee you the narrative isn't going to be that jobs are going to be created for the 95 million Americans out of the labor force.

-The narrative's going to be is Donald Trump is for big business.
+The narrative is going to be Donald Trump is for big business.

-If he removes the burdensome regulation for automakers and steel mills and uh whatever other industry, carrier air conditioners, because it's costing them money, compliance money, it's costing them in terms of the products they have to they're able to create.
+If he removes the burdensome regulation for automakers and steel mills and whatever other industry, carrier air conditioners, because it's costing them money, compliance money, it's costing them in terms of the products they're able to create.

 It's costing them in terms of research and development because of these ridiculous environmental standards.